 The Conrad Maldives certainly is an incredible hotel.
 From the over water villas with their own outdoor jacuzzi to the chill out music played by the beach’s infinity pool at sunset and the breakfast in bed served by a paddle boat.
 I can summarize the hotel with: absolutely breath-taking.

-But lots of hotels in the Maldives, Bora Bora, Seychelles, etc. have over water villas and all the rest of the features the Conrad has, what truly sets it apart from the rest is their underwater restaurant and, nowadays, room.
+But lots of hotels in the Maldives, Bora Bora, Seychelles, and throughout South and Southeast Asia have over water villas and all the rest of the features the Conrad has, what truly sets it apart from the rest is their underwater restaurant and, nowadays, room.
 Simply put, you descend a couple of meters under the water’s surface and enter a glass pavilion surrounded by the wild sea water.
 Wherever you look 360 degrees all you can see is the stunning underworld of the Maldives.

 From then onwards prepare to watch all sorts of marine life just as you would see snorkelling or diving.
 Isn’t the Maldives known for incredible diving, you would ask.

 So try to imagine what it feels like to be in a restaurant, to look through the window and to see a shark slowly swimming past your table, above you, to the side…then a swirl of small silver fish, then all of the colourful fish that inhabit that part of the world.
 And to know that, unlike other restaurants, you are not in an aquarium, you are in the wild!